nathom/nathom.github.io/content/blog/mlf_part2/index.md

  b=2364.131545
 ```

 Wow!
 Within the first log, it converged to the minimum value!
 In fact, with $\alpha=1$, we only need around $3 \times 10^4$ iterations for convergence instead of $10^7$!
-So we can see that using feature normalizing can speed up gradient descent by orders of magnitude, especially when the features have varying spreads.
+So we can see that using z-score normalization can speed up gradient descent by orders of magnitude, especially when the features have varying spreads.

 If you noticed that the new $W$ and $b$ are way off from the original ones,
 that's because we fundamentally changed the input data.
 We are now modeling